thefuzz25/thefuzz25.github.io/_notes/books/The Silent Patient by Alex Michaelides.md

 ---
-title: 📬 The Silent Patient by Alex Michael
+title: 📬 The Silent Patient by Alex Michaelides
 date: 2025-12-10
 type: book
 ---
-> Still in work.

 ### Why I picked it up
 Because... coincidence.
 - More than one person recommended _The Silent Patient_ to me, more than once, and all within the last month.
 At some point you just give in.